 after dinners dad chauffeured the best sunset drives.

 A week on Lake Huron, I’d refresh and refuel,

 it softened the angst of this tough teen-aged girl;

-I’d watch my awkward exit, go out with the tide;
+I’d watch ‘awkward’ exit, go out with the tide;

-I’d convince myself that surely I could be less shy.
+I’d convince myself, surely, I could be less shy.